Posted on 18 November 2011

-Wild Amur tiger captured by camera trap for the first time in critical Chinese forest
+A wild Amur tiger has been captured on camera for the first time in an area of Northeast China.

 The tiger was captured in a camera trap photo in early November by WWF-China after footprints, bedding signs and evidence of tigers preying on wild boar were discovered earlier this year.
 The cameras were set up in Heilongjiang Province in the mountainous Wandashan area of the Amur-Heilong eco-region.